-A Unique Tax Reference number (UTR) is made up of 10 numbers and is posted by HM Revenue and Customs to you when your company has been incorporated.
-The UTR is used to file your Self Assessment Tax Returns.
+A Unique Tax Reference number (UTR) is made up of 10 numbers and is posted by HM Revenue and Customs (HMRC) to you when your company has been incorporated.

 When is it needed?

-If you purchase one of our company formation packages that contain our London Registered Office Service, HMRC will automatically send the UTR letter to this registered address within three weeks of your company's incorporation date.
-When we receive the letter, we will then forward it to your home address.
+If you've recently purchased one of our company formation packages which included our London N1 Registered Office Service, HMRC will automatically post the UTR number to this address within 3 weeks of your company's incorporation date.
+When we receive the letter, we will forward this to your postal address.

 - UK: 0300 200 3410